Onshore and offshore wind. Patent-pending.

-Lifting turbines beyond what cranes and heavy-lift vessels can do.
+Wind installation, beyond what cranes and heavy-lift vessels can do.

-The bottleneck is the lift.
+The lift is the bottleneck.

 Two systems.
 One platform principle.